codeforpdx/PASS/CONTRIBUTING.md

 - `git remote add origin https://github.com/codeforpdx/PASS.git` [learn more about git remote](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories)

 2. Once you have PASS cloned to your local system, read the [React Documentation](/docs/README.md).
 Follow the instructions to open JSDocs and review forms, hooks, utils and solid_identity_provider tabs.
 This will give you a great initial breakdown of the project functions.
-3. Feel free to [`git checkout jk/solidTests`](https://github.com/codeforpdx/PASS/tree/jk/solidTests) to get a better understanding of how Solid is implemented with JavaScript in our React application.
-If you notice a gap or errors in documentation feel free to make the changes locally and create a pull request to the branch creator.

 ## Our development process